Spinal-Cord-Injuries-Australia/event-management/README.md

 ## What the plugin does
 1. Configures forms and API integration via WordPress admin panel
 2. Processes form submissions and enriches data via external APIs
-3. Automatically creates/updates taxonomies (speakers, sponsors, buildings)
+3. Works with existing taxonomies (speakers, sponsors, buildings) - these must be created manually
 4. Displays forms and data according to your settings
 5. All parameters configurable without code editing